harrypmdev/forest-exploration/README.md

 **Use Command**

-- The user can input the 'help' command to print a list of all valid commands used in the game.
+- The user can input the 'use' command to utilise an item in their inventory.
-- A message reminding the user of the 'help' command prints above every prompt for new input in the game.
-- This ensures the user can always find the command they need without scrolling up on the console or checking the README, creating a better UX.
+- This allows the user to utilise a variety of items.
+- The user can also input 'use (item) on (entity)' to use the item on another creature.
+This allows weapons to be used on enemies and animals to be healed.
+- Attemping to use a weapon without specifing an entity to be targeted will result in an advise message being printed that the user must enter an entity to target.
+This ensure that commands like 'use sword' do not assume the player as the target and ensures the user does not accidentally attack themselves.

 <details>
 <summary> Use Command Screenshot </summary>